aminrj/aminrj.github.io/_posts/2026-06-05-7-ai-security-checks-before-production.md

 **What failure looks like:** An agent can call any registered tool, with controls only applied after the fact via monitoring.
 Attackers do not need to exploit code.
 They manipulate the model into calling a tool that was always available and never should have been accessible.

 **How to run it:** List every tool your agent has access to.
-For each tool, ask: does this agent need this capability to perform its defined job?
+For each tool, ask whether this agent needs this capability to perform its defined job.
 If the answer is no, remove the tool from the registry.
 What remains is your allowlist.
 Document it and enforce it at the framework layer.

-**What most teams do instead:** Register all available tools for convenience and plan to "monitor for misuse."
+**What most teams do instead:** Register all available tools for convenience and plan to monitor for misuse.
 Monitoring is not a substitute for a restricted surface area.
 An agent that cannot call a tool cannot misuse it.

 ---

 ## Check 3: Validate every tool input parameter

 **What it is:** Check 2 restricted which tools the agent can call.
 This check restricts what the model can pass into those tools once called.
-Both controls are necessary; neither is sufficient alone.
+Both controls are necessary.
+Neither is sufficient alone.

 Before any tool call is executed, validate the model-generated parameters against a defined schema.